ENCCS/veloxchem-workshop/content/index.rst

 This lesson is for researchers and students already familiar with quantum chemistry that want to learn how to:

-- Perform computational spectroscopy simulations on large systems and with efficient use of HPC resources.
+- Perform quantum chemical simulations of ground- and excited-state properties on large systems and with efficient use of HPC resources.
 - Use an interactive, computationally-oriented approach to teaching quantum chemistry.